THE TIMELINE OF THE JUVENILE COURT PROCESS

-The following chart illustrates the process and related time-frames of dependency hearings:
+The following chart illustrates the dependency hearing proceedings:

 INITIAL HEARING / DETENTION HEARING